-We are publicly listed on the Toronto Stock Exchange ("TSX") under the trading symbol "FF", on the Frankfurt Stock Exchange under the symbol "FMG", and in the US on the OTC-QX under the trading symbol "FFMGF".
+We are publicly listed on the Toronto Stock Exchange ("TSX") under the trading symbol "FF", in the US on the OTC-QX under the trading symbol "FFMGF", and on the Frankfurt Stock Exchange under the symbol "FMG".
 Our management team has decades of experience in evaluating, exploring and developing mineral assets.